“You’ll see it when you believe it.” – Dr. Wayne Dyer

 3. Allow positive emotions to fuel your vision: Your vision will become much more solid when you’re fired up and enthusiastic about your future.
 It’s this kind of energy that will fuel and kick-start your efforts.
 Feel emotions and live as if what you see in your mind is part of your reality, right now.
 Imagine the sights, smells, sounds and tastes of achieving what you want and let an undercurrent of excitement stimulate it.
 Use affirmations and positive self-talk as you immerse yourself in it.
 Your emotions are the driving force behind your visualization.
 Being blasé about it won’t fetch you the results that you’re seeking.
 Remember not to overthink things – have fun with it and adopt the attitude of a little kid who believes in their fantasies with all their heart.
 You could even talk, dress, and behave as if you’ve become the person you’d like to become.

 Having a vision and believing in it requires you to be bold and daring.
 It demands an unshakable sense of courage, faith, and trust – not only in the universe, but also in you.
-You need to trust that you have everything that you need within the sacred realm of your mind, heart, body and spirit to make the invisible, visible.
+You need to trust that you have everything that you need within you to make the impossible, possible.
 Because you do!

 All my best on your journey,